 For more detailed information about a course, such as its content, objectives, and fulfillment of a degree, certificate, or general education requirement, please see the official course outline of record, available on the Courses and Programs webpage.

-ANTH 101: Biological Anthropology
+ANTH C1001: Introduction to Biological Anthropology

 Units: 3